Online Sampling and Decision Making with Low Entropy: Lower bounds for the -secretary problem

 {\bf Theorem~\ref{thm:lower} } {\em Any wait-and-pick algorithm solving $k$-secretarial problem with competitive ratio of at least $(1-\epsilon)$ requires entropy $\Omega(\min\{\log 1/\epsilon,\log \frac{n}{2k}\})$.}

-\begin{proof} W.l.o.g. and to simplify the analysis, we could assume that $1/\epsilon$ is an integer.
-We create a bipartite graph $G=(V,W,E)$, where $V$ is the set of $n$ elements, $W$ corresponds to the set of $\ell$ permutations, and a neighborhood of node $i\in W$ is defined as the set of elements (in $V$) which are on the left hand side of threshold $m$ in the $i$-th permutation.
-It follows that $|E|=\ell\cdot m$.
+\begin{proof} W.l.o.g.~and for simplicity, assume $1/\epsilon$ is an integer.
+Let $G=(V,W,E)$ be a bipartite graph, where $V$ is the set of $n$ elements, $W$ corresponds to the set of $\ell$ permutations, and a neighborhood of $i\in W$ is defined as the set of elements (in $V$) which are on the left hand side of checkpoint $m$ in the $i$-th permutation; clearly $|E|=\ell\cdot m$.
 Let $d$ denote an average degree of a node in $V$, i.e., $d=\frac{|E|}{n}=\frac{\ell \cdot m}{n}$.

 Consider first the case when $m\ge k$.
 We prove that $\ell \ge 1/\epsilon$.
 Consider a different strategy of the adversary: it processes elements $i\in W$ one by one, and selects $\epsilon \cdot k$ neighbors of element $i$ that has not been selected before to set $K$.
 This is continued until set $K$ has $k$ elements or all elements in $W$ has been considered.
 Note that if during the above construction the current set $K$ has at most $k(1-\epsilon)$ elements, the adversary can find $\epsilon \cdot k$ neighbors of the currently considered $i\in W$ that are different from elements in $K$ and thus can be added to $K$, by assumption $m\ge k$.
 If the construction stops because $K$ has $k$ elements, it means that $\ell\ge 1/\epsilon$, because $1/\epsilon$ elements in $W$ have had to be processed in the construction.
 If the construction stops because all the elements in $W$ have been processed but $K$ is of size smaller than $k$, it means that $|W|=\ell<1/\epsilon$; however, if we top up the set $K$ by arbitrary elements in $V$ so that the resulting $K$ is of size $k$, no matter what permutation is selected the algorithm misses at least $\epsilon \cdot k$ elements in $K$, and thus its value is smaller by factor less than $(1-\epsilon)$ from the optimum. and we get a contradiction.
 Thus, we proved $\ell \ge 1/\epsilon$, and thus the entropy needed is at least $\log 1/\epsilon$, which for optimal algorithms with $\epsilon=\Theta(k^{-1/2})$ gives entropy $\Theta(\log k)$.